abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![Opposite colors](isomorphism_one_one.svg)

 Invertible functions are called *isomorphisms*.
 When there exists an invertible function between two sets we say that the sets are *isomorphic*.
-For example, because we have an invertible function that converts the temperature measured in *Celsius* to temperature measured in *Fahrenheit* and vise versa, we can say that the temperatures measured in Celsius and Fahrenheit are isomorphic.
+For example, because we have an invertable function that converts the temperature measured in *Celsius* to temperature measured in *Fahrenheit* and vise versa, we can say that the temperatures measured in Celsius and Fahrenheit are isomorphic.

 Isomorphism means "same form" in Greek (although actually their form is the only thing which is different between two isomorphic sets.)